conradakunga/Blog/_posts/2026-04-29-product-review-stellar-repair-for-ms-sql-part-3-backup-data-recovery.md

 ![createDatabase](../images/2026/03/createDatabase.png)

-Next, we create a table so store our `Spies`.
+Next, we create a table to store our `Spies`.

 ```sql
 CREATE TABLE Agencies